Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 A GObject is a language-indendent expression of Object Oriented Programming (OOP) concepts.
 OOP concepts aren't built into C but you can implement them, so it becomes an API of sorts.
 From there we can write in C using GObject that will translate into whatever language you'd like to work in, which from there it'll use whatever is supported (e.g. classes in Java).

-Think of yourself as one of the many GObject-based C libraries: the Wheaton escalators all the way out in Silver Spring, Maryland can't directly access and import us (library/classes) nor any of our unique things (classes) about us, without some middleware!
+Think of yourself as one of the many GObject-based C libraries: the Wheaton escalators all the way out in Silver Spring, Maryland can't directly access and import us (e.g. libraries, classes) nor any of our unique things (e.g. properties, methods) about us, without some middleware!

 To step back for a second in my case I'd have *avi.h* and *avi.c* in my Avi library based from [GObject boiler plate code](https://developer.gnome.org/gobject/unstable/howto-gobject.html) with all of the library sources, [GType's](https://developer.gnome.org/gobject/stable/gobject-Type-Information.html), [GTK-Doc](https://developer.gnome.org/gtk-doc-manual/) comments on each of the unique things whether functions, properties, and so on outside of the boilerplate.